Many Good Men

 The Arts Desk

-Many Good Men was Civic Digits’ first major project for 2024, produced in association with Stories Untold and Stellar Quines Theatre Company at the Heart of Midlothian FC.
-It is supported by Creative Scotland, Hearts of Midlothian FC, Zero Tolerance, YouthLink Scotland, Design Informatics at University Edinburgh, with guidance from Women’s Support Project, White Ribbon, The Artist Wellbeing Company and The Violence Against Women and Girls (VAWG) Unit: Scottish Government Justice Directorate.
+Civic Digits, in association with Stories Untold and Stellar Quines Theatre Company.
+Supported by Creative Scotland, Hearts of Midlothian FC, Zero Tolerance, YouthLink Scotland, Design Informatics at the University of Edinburgh, Women’s Support Project, White Ribbon, The Artist Wellbeing Company, Passion 4 Fusion and the VAWG Unit: Scottish Government Justice Directorate.

 Many Good Men is a participant led project, which explores the radicalisation of masculinity online.
 Participants create a story about the radicalisation and weaponisation of masculine stereotypes and tell it using a combination of digital tools, platforms and live performance.